Better Speech Language Pathologists Answer:

 Lateral lisp: Air escapes from the sides of the mouth and a person sounds slushy or spitty since air and saliva are mixing.

 A palatal lisp: The tongue is positioned too far back making speech sound hollow (on the /s/ or /z/ sounds).
-This is not typical during speech development and a children's speech therapist should be seen to address this lisp.
+This is not typical during speech development and a children’s speech therapist should be seen to address this lisp in kids.

 WHAT CAN CAUSE A LISP?